Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Placing each logical component in its own file rather than large monolithic classes improves maintainability
 - Organizing related functionality into submodules creates clearer code organization
 - Standard import patterns (`from module import Class` vs `import module`) should be consistent across the codebase
+- Avoiding module name conflicts by using more specific naming conventions prevents import confusion

 ## Error Handling and Robustness